Leave of Absence Policy

 • Students will receive a written response to their application for LOA, including instructions for any further action that may be required.

 • Where an application is denied, students will be given an explanation of the reason for the decision.
+A student who wishes to lodge an appeal in relation to this decision, should follow the procedure referenced in the Complaint, Grievance Resolution and Appeals Policy.

 • Where applications are approved, the LOA for the approved period will be entered in the student management system.